Student Reviews on

 Parent Reviews on

 Taylor The Gap Services:

 "Marion's assistance with selecting a gap semester for my daughter was invaluable in navigating the various programs.
 Marion was conscientious about my child's particular needs and desired outcome.
-I was confident that my child was going to have a safe and exciting cultural immersion experience."
+I was confident that my child was going to have an exciting cultural immersion experience."